murb/workbook/README.md

     t[:b]
 	# returns [<Workbook::Cel @value=2>,<Workbook::Cel @value=4>,<Workbook::Cel @value=6>]

-On my wishlist: In the future I hope to return the cell value directly, without the intermediate Workbook::Cel class in between.
+On my wishlist: In the future I hope to return the cell value directly, without the intermediate Workbook::Cell class in between.

 	-->